contactlab/contacthub-sdk-nodejs/README.md

 ### addCustomerSession

-Reconciles a sessionId with an existing Customer.
+Reconciles a sessionId with an existing `Customer`.
 Use this if you want to associate anonymous events (containing a sessionId) with an existing customerId.

 Returns a `Promise` that resolves to `true` if the sessionId has been